M-HUZAIFA-KHILJI/Machine-Learning_Faculty-Feedback-Analysis-System/README.md

 - Add automated end-to-end tests and visual regression tests for the frontend.
 - Add pagination and search for large feedback collections.

-## License

-This repository does not include a license file by default.
-If you want to open-source it, add a `LICENSE` (MIT / Apache 2.0 / etc.) to clarify reuse terms.

 ---